Dim Sum: A Little Bit of Heart: Critical reception

 Dim Sum: A Little Bit of Heart was met with critical acclaim.
-The film has an rating of 88% (out of a possible 100%) on Rotten Tomatoes based on 8 reviews.
+The film has a rating of 90% on Rotten Tomatoes based on 10 reviews, with an average score of 6.9/10.

 Roger Ebert of the Chicago Sun-Times awarded the film 3 out of 4 stars and wrote "What is remarkable is the way Wang deals with this complex set of emotions, in a movie that is essentially a comedy."